Fast and frequent service within the Stockton Metropolitan Area (SMA)

 When booking through the app, you have the option to pay with a credit/debit card or you can pay with cash or present a pre-purchased pass when boarding.

-RTD offers offers Paratransit Dial-A-Ride for those who qualify under the Americans with Disabilities Act (ADA).
+RTD offers paratransit service for those who qualify under the Americans with Disabilities Act (ADA).
 This program is specifically designed for those individuals who due to their disability, are functionally unable to use fixed-route services in San Joaquin County.

 Hours of Operation